-In 2013, we referenced some noticeable trends in specific drugs in the last five years.
+In 2013, we referenced some noticeable trends in specific drugs.
 Although these are merely trends they were worth monitoring with each passing year.
-As a result, in the charts below we have again illustrated the number of deaths where methamphetamine appears in the toxicology results and noted the number has declined by 9% since 2014 but remains 36% higher than in 2013.
+As a result, in the charts below we have again illustrated the number of deaths where methamphetamine appears in the toxicology results and noted the number has increased by 92% since 2013 (153) but remains 7% higher than in 2017.
 We will continue to monitor these drugs in future reports.